oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

     6. Click **Close** to close the **Purchase Stocks** dialog box.

 6. Click **Stocks** to view the updated list of stocks.
+   The following image shows the number of shares of Blue Semiconductor has increased by 5, the purchased amount, in your account.
     ![User Portfolio Details section](./images/updated_purchased_stocks_list.png)

 ## Task 8: Sell Stocks